defacedbeef/defacedbeef.github.io/_posts/2018-08-15-r2land-pwnable-asm.md

 tags: [ shellcode, radare2 ]
 ---

-This challenge is hosted by ``pwnable.kr`` and is about to teach the basics of shellcoding.
+This challenge is hosted at ``pwnable.kr`` and is about to teach the basics of shellcoding.
 We will use ``radare2`` framework for analysis and exploit development.

 ## The challenge